 Digital Maryland (previously Maryland Digital Cultural Heritage or MDCH), is a collaborative, statewide digitization program headquartered at the Enoch Pratt Free Library/State Library Resource Center in Baltimore.
-The name is now Digital Maryland and the new mission is to facilitate the digitization and digital exhibition of the historical and cultural documents, images, audio and video held by Maryland institutions.
+Its mission is to facilitate the digitization and digital exhibition of the historical and cultural documents, images, audio and video held by Maryland institutions.

 - You can search across all digital collections from the homepage and main Collections page.

 - Advanced Search enables you to search within specific fields, combine terms, or search by a phrase or date.

 - If you select a specific collection, any search terms you enter will search only that collection.
 Other collections can be added using the checkboxes on the left side of the screen or clicking on Advanced Search.